If you find yourself asking the question “How much is my business worth?” Then let’s talk about a few important factors.

 In my 20 years in financial services, I have spoken to hundreds, perhaps even thousands of business owners.
 In many of those scenarios the business was the single largest asset in their financial plan.
 Many of those owners could not give me an accurate number on what their business was worth.
-Let’s take a look at this number and why understanding the value of the business is so important for a business owner’s financial plan in this week’s Inside Look at Building Towards Wealth.
+Let’s take a look at this number and why understanding the value of the business is so important in this week’s Inside Look at Building Towards Wealth.

 Many business owners don’t want to really retire.
 They love what they do.
 Many want to do it for as long as they are physically and mentally able to.
 Others would just go start a new business if they sold their existing one.
-However, there are some who want to sell and play more golf and spend more time with the grandchildren one day.
+However, there are some who want to sell.
+Play more golf, spend more time with the grandchildren, etc.

-No matter what, you can either leave voluntarily, because you’ve sold your practice or chosen to retire, or you’re forced to leave your business involuntarily because you are no longer able to run your practice.
+No matter what, you can either leave voluntarily, because you’ve sold your practice or chosen to retire.
+Or, you’re forced to leave your business involuntarily because you are no longer able to run your practice.
 Without proper planning, not choosing to leave generally means the latter option.
+And not knowing how much your business is worth, can impact your future planning.

 If you don’t want to “retire” you still need to put yourself in a position to make work optional.
-By being prepared to make work optional you are better prepared to sell the company if your priorities or interests change or if you are unable to continue in the business.
+By being prepared to make work optional you are better prepared to sell the company.
+Especially if your priorities or interests change.
+Or, if you are unable to continue in the business.
 Work optional simply means being financially prepared so that you can make decisions on your terms.
+Knowing how much your business is worth, will help you better understand how you can “retire” in the future.

-Either way, you should begin planning for that eventuality today and you just can’t do adequate planning without understanding the value of your company.
+Either way, you should begin planning for that eventuality today.
+And You can’t do adequate planning without understanding the value of your company.

 When putting together a financial plan you need to understand what your goals are.
 How much money would you need to feel like work is optional?
 It is easy to calculate how much you need to save to be able to withdraw $200,000 a year beginning at age 65.